 With Chant, you’d get an excellent vault and great work on beam and floor, but that would still leave a gap open on bars.
 I think she’s kind of fighting for the same spot I’ve already given to Olsen, and in some ways, she’d be the better option because she could also contribute on beam…but without a vault that scores as well as Olsen’s DTY does, she’s automatically at a disadvantage.
 And I think Peterman’s difficulty across the board is just too low to realistically consider her a valuable option, though she’s made some tremendous improvements this year and should be proud of how far she’s come!

-These eleven – Onyshko, Black, Rogers, Olsen, the Woo sisters, Roberts, Copiak, Gill, Chant, and Peterman – were invited to Canada’s Olympic Trials, which will be held in Gatineau from July 25-29.
+This group of 11 – Onyshko, Black, Rogers, Olsen, the Woo sisters, Roberts, Copiak, Gill, Chant, and Peterman – were invited to Canada’s Olympic Trials, which will be held in Gatineau from July 25-29.
 While I think it’s looking like four locks and one “could be anyone” spot right now, you’ll never know who will show up looking ready to kill it at trials, so their selection process could be an interesting one!

 Full results from Canadian Championships are available here.